dazzle-me/birdclef-2022-3rd-place-solution/README.md

 From our observations, SED models w/ focal-loss tend to make more conservative predictions, and due to the loss design they don't miss small classes:

-Here in blue you can see SED model w/ focal-loss result, and in pink CNN model trained w/ BCE loss
+Here in blue you can see SED model w/ focal-loss, and in pink CNN model trained w/ BCE loss

 ![image](https://user-images.githubusercontent.com/57013219/170329125-532a0640-cb54-4a81-9d8a-fadd4721d6ae.png)